sprblm/dots-patterns/patterns/secret-sharing/index.md

 ## Why Choose Secret Sharing?

+In a scenario where users have to maintain a single secret across all of their devices, and losing that secret can be catastrophic.
+For example, in applications that manage sensitive information such as money, personal identifying information, or encrypted documents.

 ## Best Practice: How to Implement Secret Sharing

+Allow users to choose a minimum number of peers that need to come together to re-create the secret.
+The number of peers can be small, as little as two.
+Most users may not need more than two or three peers to have a high guarantee of security and usability.

+Despite only needing two or more peers to use secret sharing, it's important that more peers are included just in case something goes wrong with a peer.
+For example, recommend that the user create at least three shards with two minimum peers, or five shards with at least three minimum peers.
+This way, if one of the peers is unable or unwilling to participate at a later date, the secret won't be lost.

 ## Potential Problems with Secret Sharing

+The simplest way to implement secret sharing likely requires the users to distribute the secret shards to peers themselves in an ad-hoc manner.
+There are three significant problems:

+1. The shard could be stolen by an unauthorized third-party.
+2. The shard could be lost by the intended recipient.
+3. The shard could be rendered invalid because one of the peers went rogue.

+The shard distribution workflow could be automated through a user interface on the application to make it easier for users to create, send, and revoke keys over encrypted channels, but that is not always an easy task for development teams to build and deploy.

 ## The Take Away